Russian winter offensive in Ukraine (2022–2023)

 The Russian Winter Offensive of 2022–2023 was a military campaign executed by the Russian Armed Forces during the Russian invasion of Ukraine.
 On 22 December 2022, Chief of the General Staff of the Russian Federation Valery Gerasimov announced that the Russian military would focus on capturing the remainder of Donetsk Oblast.
 In early February 2023, Russian troops began their winter offensive on the western section of the front in Donetsk Oblast and on the Kupiansk–Svatove–Kreminna–Lyman line.
 According to military experts, Russia wanted to quickly break through Ukrainian defenses and seize the Donetsk Oblast.
 However, the Russian offensive was slow, and according to American and British intelligence estimates, in the winter of 2023 the Russian army managed to achieve only minor progress at the cost of huge losses of its own.
-However, western analysts noted that Ukraine also suffered significant losses among military personnel and equipment.
+However, analysts from the West noted that Ukraine also suffered significant losses among military personnel and equipment.

 Background

 In the fall of 2022, the Ukrainian Armed Forces successfully launched the Kherson and Kharkiv counteroffensives, evicting Russian troops from the western bank of the Dniepr River and large sections of Kharkiv Oblast.
-Subsequently, a relative stalemate took place in all fronts, which during which both sides regrouped their forces and prepared new offensives.
+Subsequently, a relative stalemate took place on all fronts, during which both sides regrouped their forces and prepared new offensives.
 Simultaneously, journalists noted that the Donbas region was a relatively favorable place for Russia to attack.
 This was due to the established system of logistics and fortifications in areas controlled by the People's Republics of Donetsk and Luhansk.
 Additionally, seizing and annexing those republics was a core war goal for the Kremlin.
-In November 2022, British Secretary of State for Defence Ben Wallace called on Ukraine to continue its offensive during the winter months: “Given the advantage the Ukrainians have in training, equipment and quality of fighting manpower against the demoralised, poorly trained, poorly equipped Russians, it is in Ukraine’s interests to maintain the momentum over the winter”.
+In November 2022, British Secretary of State for Defence Ben Wallace called on Ukraine to continue its offensive during the winter months: “Given the advantage the Ukrainians have in training, equipment, and quality of fighting manpower against the demoralised, poorly trained, poorly equipped Russians, it is in Ukraine’s interests to maintain the momentum over the winter.”

 Ukrainian soldiers of the Territorial Defense Forces with an ATGL-H mounted grenade launcher, December 2022.